 - Innovation Challenge (1 week): proposing innovative ideas based on emerging technologies to develop new products and services for partner companies.

-- RV Team (2 weeks): intensive joint project with Master 1 students with a view to participating in student competitions during Laval Virtual.
+- RV Team (2 weeks): an intensive collaborative project with Master of Science students aimed at participating in student competitions during Laval Virtual.

 Knowledge of the company: this module introduces students to industry testimonials and professional training courses.